department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.labReport-notes.md

   - if "STATUS:" is found and not "COMPLETE", then ignore
   - if "DATE COMPLETED:" is found, consider it complete and don't ignore
   - ignore all those with no "Date  completed:" in the text body
+  - hold is calculated off of the "completeDate" text from the report body
 - Micro
   - ignore with no "FINAL REPORT =>" in the text body, and when the date given is malformed or less than the hold
+  - hold date calculated off of the "FinalReport" text from the report body

 #### Mapping Concerns